rauniyars/quest-for-an-acceptable-level-of-income-inequality/README.md

   <h3 align="center">Senior Thesis</h3>

   <p align="center">
-    Quest for an Acceptable Level ofIncome Inequality: A Comparative Analysis of Implications ofSkill-Biased Technological Change andGlobalization between High-Income, Upper-Middle-Income, and Lower-Middle-Income Coutries
+    Quest for an Acceptable Level of Income Inequality: A Comparative Analysis of Implications of Skill-Biased Technological Change and Globalization between High-Income, Upper-Middle-Income, and Lower-Middle-Income Coutries
     <br />

     <br />